KITHydrogeology/Validation-Stategies-1DCNN/README.md

 The scripts stored here were used in an Anaconda environment on Tensorfow running with GPU-Support.
 To reproduce the corresponding environment, the instructions in Create_Environment.txt should be followed.

-The necessary codes for training, validating and testing the models can be found under validate_and_test_model.
+Necessary codes for training, validating and testing the models can be found under validate_and_test_model.
 The error metrics can be calculated with the codes under Evaluate_results.

+The results presented in the paper are stored in the zip archive Results_1DCNN_LSTM.zip.

 ## License

 This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).